nickmeldrum/basic-object-extend/README.md

 A very small and simplistic function for extending a JS object.
 There are lots out there, but this one is possibly unique in that it's typical usage is to call it using call/ apply or bind as it operates on the 'this' object.
 This may or may not be a good thing, but you now have a choice whether to use this package or one that doesn't do this!

+Thanks to the great article: https://quickleft.com/blog/creating-and-publishing-a-node-js-module/ on how to build out an publish an npm module.

 ## Installation

     npm install basic-object-extend